Multitasking Test: How to Test Multitasking skills

 Closing

-Testing a candidate’s ability to multi-task for certain roles can be crucial.
-For example, losing just a half-second of time to task switching can make a life or death difference to an air traffic controller or a driver.
-On a more generic note, the impact of slow task switching can negatively impact someone’s productivity if they are switching tasks constantly over the course of a working day.
+Testing a candidate’s ability to multitask for certain roles can be crucial.
+For example, losing just a half-second of time to task switching can make a life-or-death difference to an air traffic controller or a driver.
+On a more generic note, slow task switching can negatively impact someone’s productivity if they are switching tasks constantly over a working day.

-Multitask testing in the pre-employment stages should make your selection decisions, for the roles where it is essential, much easier by unlocking information that you can’t easily get from a conventional interview.
-It will enable you to get valuable insight into the skills of a candidate, which are usually only revealed once employed.
+Multitask testing in the pre-employment stages should make your selection decisions for the roles where it is essential much easier by unlocking information that you can’t easily get from a conventional interview.
+It will enable you to gain valuable insight into a candidate’s skills, which are usually only revealed once employed.

-If you need any assistance with testing multitasking skills, please get in touch with us here at ThriveMap.
-Our real-life assessments will help you conduct an effective and informative multitasking test for any job roles you need to fill.
+If you need any assistance with testing multitasking skills, please contact us here at ThriveMap.
+Our real-life assessments will help you conduct an effective and informative multitasking test for any job role you need to fill.

 Not sure where to start with assessments?